-Tri-C must occasionally cancel a class due to insufficient enrollment.
+Tri-C may occasionally cancel a class due to insufficient enrollment.
 Every effort is made to notify students when this occurs.
 Those affected may register for a different class during the registration period.
 Students will receive a full refund for the cancelled course.

 Prerequisites are established by each department, for each course in that department, to ensure that the student has an adequate and sufficient background to enroll in a course and achieve success.
 A passing grade of “C” or better is required.
 It is the student’s responsibility to ensure that he or she has met the prerequisites for any course in which he or she enrolls.
 Prerequisites will be checked at the time of registration.
 If the student is unsure that the prerequisite has been met, he or she should consult with the academic department or Counseling Office prior to registering for that course.
 Note: Students who have taken prerequisite courses at Tri-C prior to Fall 1998 will be required to obtain an exception from a counselor or academic department in order to register for some courses.
 Students who are transferring to Tri-C should submit their transcripts to determine if prior coursework meets prerequisites.

 Course Adjustment Period